65th Filmfare Awards South 2018 (Kannada): The Winners' List

 Related Articles

-The Kannada film audiences were eagerly looking forward for the results of the 65th Filmfare Awards South 2018.
-The award ceremony was held in Hyderabad on June 16, 2018 andwas attended by the top stars of the Kannada film industry.
+The Kannada film audiences were eagerly looking forward to the results of the 65th Filmfare Awards South 2018.
+The award ceremony was held in Hyderabad on June 16, 2018, and was attended by the top stars of the Kannada film industry.

 The year 2017 was indeed a good one for the Kannada film industry.
 Big movies like Mufti, Raajakumara, Hebbuli etc., scored high at the box office.
-Movies like Chowka, Dayavittu Gamanisi, Ondu Muttaye Kathe, Shuddhi, Urvi, etc., were also appreciated by critics .
+Movies like Chowka, Dayavittu Gamanisi, Ondu Muttaye Kathe, Shuddhi, Urvi, etc., were also appreciated by critics.
 The nominations for the awards in the various categories were out a week ago and rightly, a tight competition was expected.

 Keep scrolling down to know about the winners of the 65th Filmfare Awards South 2018 Kannada..